 You should include a disability statement in your syllabus.
 An example that can be used:

 Students in need of accommodations in the college learning environment:

 Any student who feels s/he may need an accommodation based on the impact of a learning disability should contact Learning Services in the Library and Learning Resource Center (LLRC), room 1766, phone (707) 256-7442 A Learning Disability Specialist will review your needs and determine appropriate accommodations.

-If you need accommodations for physical or other types of disabilities, schedule an appointment with DSPS Counselor, Sheryl Fernandez in the Counseling Department located on the top floor of the 800 building, phone (707) 253-3040 for appointment.
+If you need accommodations for physical or other types of disabilities, schedule an appointment with DSPS Counselor, Sheryl Fernandez in the Counseling Department located in the Counseling Department in the 1300 building, phone (707) 256-7220 for appointment.